-Baltimore Schools Closed On Thursday Following Indoor Classroom Temperatures In The 40s
+Kids In Baltimore Couldn't Go To School Because Their Classrooms Were Too Cold

 Local Baltimore TV news station WJZ reported that teachers were bringing their own space heaters into the classrooms and that students could see their breath in the hallways.

+Someone also made a sign-up sheet so people could donate and deliver emergency thermal Mylar hiking blankets to teachers with "cold kiddos."
+As of Thursday evening, fourteen educators across twelve schools asked for the blankets for hundreds of elementary school students

 “Any good mother would take their children out of school,” Chastity Spears, a parent, told a reporter.
 “The water is cold!
 It’s unbearable.
-There’s icicles in the classroom.
+There are icicles in the classroom.
 The cold water jug is frozen solid.
 It’s inhumane for these children.”

 Given the cold temperatures forecasted for the remainder of the week, Marietta English, the president of the Baltimore Teachers Union, called on Santelises to close all schools "until your facilities crew has time to properly address and fix the heating issues" in the city.